How Long Does it Take to Get Compensation After a Car Accident in Georgia?

 Do I have to pay attorney’s fees if I do not receive a settlement or win a lawsuit?

-It is common for personal injury or car accident attorneys to take your case on a contingency fee basis.
+Contingency Fees: Money should not be a barrier to you exercising your legal rights.
+Most personal injury lawyers handle car accident cases on a contingency fee basis.
 This means that your personal injury attorney does not receive a fee for his or her services unless he or she is able to recover compensation on your behalf.

 How we can help